outdreamer/build-a-cure-1/docs/specific/multiplication.md

   These tables consisted of a list of the first twenty multiples of a certain principal number n: n, 2n, ..., 20n; followed by the multiples of 10n: 30n 40n, and 50n.
   Then to compute any sexagesimal product, say 53n, one only needed to add 50n and 3n computed from the table."

-## Group theory

-  - definitions:
-    - quaternions:
-      - ratio of two vectors: https://en.wikipedia.org/wiki/Quaternion
-      - quaternion number space is a associative, non-commutative division algebra over real numbers

-    - algebra:
-      - vector space with a (bilinear) way to multiply two vectors in two vector spaces, like a set with a set of supported operations

-  - structures to examine:
-    - rings for interface network
-    - algebras for vertices of a problem space